A Midsummer Night's Dream Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of A Midsummer Night's Dream is 106 minutes (1h 46m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of A Midsummer Night's Dream (2017) is 106 minutes (1h 46m).
+Directed by Richard Griffin, the film runs for 106 minutes in its complete theatrical version.

 Verdict Summary